 Isabel is regularly instructed in property damage claims for trespass, nuisance and negligence.
-Cases have included chemical contamination, flood, fire, collision, damage occurring during construction and engineering works.
+Cases have included chemical contamination, flood, fire, collision and damage occurring during construction and engineering works.

 As the most senior specialist on the Attorney General’s panel Isabel was instructed, prior to taking silk, in many factually complex and high value claims by Highways England for damage to roads and bridges (through collision, fire and contamination).
 She continues to be instructed as a silk in the most high value of such claims, and in particular those that raise novel or complex legal issues.

 Isabel has a particular specialism in claims relating to damage to railway infrastructure (bridge strike, rail incursion and damage by trees): scope of duties of landowners adjacent to railway, and the recoverability and calculation of loss arising out of damage to railway infrastructure.
 She acted for insurers in test cases as to the recoverability of ‘Schedule 8 losses’ (contractual payments by Network Rail to train operating companies) and now acts for a number of insurers in cases concerned with the calculation of such claims.